javacc/javacc/docs/faq.md

 ### What files does JavaCC generate?

 JavaCC is a program generator.
 It reads a `.jj` file and, if that `.jj` file is error free, produces a number of Java source files.
-With the default options, it generates the following files:
+With the default options it will generate the following files:

 #### Boilerplate files